Mackie Building

-The Mackie Building is a grand commercial building designed by E. Townsend Mix and built in 1879 in Milwaukee, Wisconsin, which housed Milwaukee's Grain Exchange Room, and the original trading pit.
+The Mackie Building, formerly the Chamber of Commerce, is a historic commercial and residential building in Milwaukee, Wisconsin.
+Designed by E. Townsend Mix, it was built in 1879 to house the Milwaukee Grain Exchange, a commercial space to trade and export flour, wheat, and other agricultural grains.
 In 1973 the building was added to the National Register of Historic Places.